 All questions must be in writing and directed to the procurement officer.
+Questions must be received no later than 2:00 pm prevailing Alaska Time on February 9, 2021.
 The interested party must confirm telephone conversations in writing.
-Email is preferred gary.bailey@alaska.gov .

 Two types of questions generally arise.
 One may be answered by directing the questioner to a specific section of the IRFP.
 These questions may be answered over the telephone.
 Other questions may be more complex and may require a written amendment to the IRFP.
 The procurement officer will make that decision.